-Ginger Zee Stands In Front Of Times Square Ball Says ‘I Can See 2021’
+Ginger Zee Stands In Front Of Times Square Ball, Says She Can See 2021

-Ginger Zee stood in front of the iconic New Years’ Eve ball and said she could see 2021 in the distance as she did the weather report for Good Morning America.
-The chief meteorologist for the morning news series was steps away from GMA‘s indoor studios located in the middle of Times Square when she stood in a place many people do not get to experience, the top of One Times Square, where the glittering ball will fall and usher in a new year.
+Ginger Zee stood in front of the iconic New Year’s Eve ball and said she could see 2021 in the distance as she did the weather report for Good Morning America.
+The chief meteorologist for the morning news series was steps away from GMA’s indoor studios located in the middle of Times Square.
+She stood in a place many people do not get to experience, the top of One Times Square, where the glittering ball will fall and usher in a new year.

-Ginger stood with an umbrella over her head, to shelter herself from the rainy New York City weather.
+Ginger stood with an umbrella over her head for shelter from the rainy New York City weather.
 She wore a gray fedora atop her blondish-brown curly tresses.
 She added a gray trench coat, black gloves, and knee boots.
-In the snap, she waited for her shot to begin as she looked up towards the sky.
-The candid moment was captured by Samantha Wnek, a Meteorologist and Weather Producer for the morning show.
+In the snap, she waited for her shot to begin as she looked up toward the sky.
+The candid moment was captured by Samantha Wnek, a meteorologist and weather producer for the morning show.

 GMA viewers loved the hopeful essence of the snap.